Living at Mwaya Beach, Home of Ripple Africa

 How do I travel around in Malawi?

-You will walk or possibly cycle locally, but should you wish to travel further afield there are either buses, minibuses, or matolas (matolas are pickups crammed full of people, luggage, chickens, etc.).
+You will walk or cycle locally, but should you wish to travel further afield there are either buses, minibuses, or local taxis.
 It costs about GB£6 (US$10) to travel to Mzuzu and back.
-There is a lorry kept at Mwaya Beach, and it makes monthly trips to Mzuzu to collect supplies if there are no fuel shortages.

 What are the ages of the children at the pre-schools?

 The children at the pre-schools are from two years old up to six years old, after which they will move into Standard 1 at their nearest primary school.

 The emphasis is on teaching the children the alphabet, numbers, how to count, and how to write using games, songs, and rhymes.
 You will assist the pre-school teachers who have had training from previous volunteers, and they will welcome any new ideas you may be able to give them.
 Helping at the pre-schools is truly inspiring and great fun!
 Please read the section about Pre-schools in the document called Information for Teaching Volunteers for more information.